mysterious-coding/base_entranced/README.md

 # What is base_entranced?

 base_entranced is a serverside-only mod for Jedi Knight 3, intended for use in the Siege gametype.

+There are three goals:
+* Fixing bugs.
-It has 2 goals: fixing bugs, and providing extra features/enhancements to basejka siege.
+* Adding enhancements to basejka siege.
+* Providing enhanced framework for siege mappers.

 It is my wish to stay close to basejka gameplay.
 In other words, this is not like Movie Battles 2, which is a separate gametype.
 This is intended merely as an improvement of basejka Siege gametype.
 Most of my changes can be toggled by cvar.
 Most bugfixes are hardcoded.